twodrops/docs-as-code-manifesto/README.md

 # The docs-as-code Manifesto

-The [docs-as-code Manifesto](manifesto.md), just like the [Agile Manifesto](https://agilemanifesto.org/), has been carefully worded to capture the essence of docs-as-code methodology in minimum words.
+The "docs-as-code Manifesto", just like the [Agile Manifesto](https://agilemanifesto.org/), has been carefully worded to capture the essence of docs-as-code methodology in minimum words.

 The Manifesto can be found [here](manifesto.md)